hankrose/hankrose.github.io/_includes/about/en.md

 > Yet another man.

-Hey, I'm Ling Feng, a post-90s generation.
+Hey, I'm Ling Feng, a barely post-90s person.
 In a summer, it came crashing to the ground.
 Since then, there have been no special opportunities, like music, self-taught harmonica and guitar.
 But high school did not follow the music route.
 Later, after three years of high school efforts, my college entrance examination is not terrible.
-In order to survive in the future, I chose to study in Dongchuan Road Men's Vocational and Technical College.
-At that time, I was also muddled and idle at school.
+In order to survive in the future, I chose to study in Jiangsu Institute of Technology.
+At that time, I was also muddled and idle.

 Since I entered the society, I found that I regretted not reading well.
 Later, I taught myself Java and came out to find a job.
-Has experienced User Software, New Software, OPENTEXT and other companies.
+Has experienced Covette, IBM, OPENTEXT and other companies.
 Currently, he works as a software developer in opentext.
 I will be more and more miscellaneous, from c++ to java, delphi, c# most languages will point, at present, mainly do java
 My [github](https://github.com/hankrose),[cnbolg](https://www.cnblogs.com/lingfeng-zhu/)
 ##### Talks